Keszi94/rock-paper-scissors-lizard-spock/README.md

 #### How to Fork

-To fork the gamer_corner repository:
+To fork the rock-paper-scissors-lizard-spock repository:

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project, [Keszi94/rock-paper-scissors-lizard-spock](https://github.com/Keszi94/rock-paper-scissors-lizard-spock).